Rosebush, Pembrokeshire

 Rosebush (Welsh: Rhos-y-bwlch) is a small village in the community of Maenclochog, Pembrokeshire, southwest Wales, UK.
 It lies in the southern slopes of the Preseli Hills, about 1 mi north west of the village of Maenclochog.
 Slate was extensively quarried nearby, and was exported by the Narberth Road and Maenclochog Railway, which was later extended towards Fishguard.
 Today, Rosebush is a centre for exploring the Preseli Hills.
+Rosebush is the highest village in Pembrokeshire, at 264m above sea level.

 Name

 The name Rosebush, an unusual name in the area, is assumed to be an Anglicisation of Rhos y Bwlch or Rhosbwlch (gap/pass moor), a geographically descriptive name typical of the area, being the moorland gap beneath the passes (Bwlch-gwynt and Bwlch Pennant) that lie between the peaks of Foel Eryr and Foel Cwmcerwyn.

 History

 Rosebush did not exist as a village before slate began to be quarried nearby in the early 19th century.
-Rosebush was not named in Lewis's A Topographical Dictionary of Wales, but quarrying in the parish of Maenclochog was, and Rosebush is marked on a pre-1850 parish map.
+Rosebush was not named in Lewis's 1833 A Topographical Dictionary of Wales, but quarrying in the parish of Maenclochog was, and Rosebush is marked on a pre-1850 parish map.
 The village took its name from Rosebush quarry when houses were built for quarry workers.

 Rosebush may have been the first Welsh village to have piped water, facilitated by the building of Rosebush Reservoir in the late 19th century.